IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 ---
-title: $PlatformShort$ Chart Annotations | Data Visualization | Infragistics
+title: $Platform$ Chart Annotations | Data Visualization | Infragistics
-_description: Infragistics' $PlatformShort$ Chart Annotations
+_description: Infragistics' $Platform$ Chart Annotations
-_keywords: $PlatformShort$ Charts, Annotations, Infragistics
+_keywords: $Platform$ Charts, Annotations, Infragistics
 mentionedTypes: ["CategoryChart", "CrosshairLayer", "FinalValueLayer", "CalloutLayer"]
 ---

-# $PlatformShort$ Chart Annotations
+# $Platform$ Chart Annotations

-The $PlatformShort$ chart's hover interactions and annotations are implemented through hover interaction layers, which are series that are added to the series collection.
+The $Platform$ chart's hover interactions and annotations are implemented through hover interaction layers, which are series that are added to the series collection.
 These layers are dependent on the cursor position.
 Each of these annotation layers provides a different hover interaction that may be used individually or combined with others to provide powerful hover interactions.

-## $PlatformShort$ Annotations Example
+## $Platform$ Annotations Example

-The following example demonstrates the annotation layers that are available on the $PlatformShort$ chart.
+The following example demonstrates the annotation layers that are available on the $Platform$ chart.
 Click on the checkboxes to turn each layer on and off.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-line-chart-with-annotations"
-           alt="$PlatformShort$ Annotations Example"
+           alt="$Platform$ Annotations Example"
            github-src="charts/category-chart/line-chart-with-annotations">
 </code-view>

 <div class="divider--half"></div>

 Like this sample?
-Get access to our complete $PlatformShort$ toolkit and start building your own apps in minutes. <a href="{environment:infragisticsBaseUrl}/products/$ProductSpinal$/download">Download it for free.</a>
+Get access to our complete $Platform$ toolkit and start building your own apps in minutes. <a href="{environment:infragisticsBaseUrl}/products/$ProductSpinal$/download">Download it for free.</a>

-## $PlatformShort$ Crosshair Layer
+## $Platform$ Crosshair Layer

 The `CrosshairLayer` renders as crossing lines intersecting at the actual value of every series that they are configured to target with each series rendering a separate set of lines.